 The patches of the Wellington Mounted Rifles Regiment (top left) and the Canterbury Mounted Rifles Regiment (bottom middle – checkered pattern) are shown on this panel.
 The Auckland Mounted Rifles Regimental patch is shown in the first panel of this group of paintings.

-The final farewell
+The final farewell (detail Panel 4)

 Only one horse returned to New Zealand from the Middle East.
 Some were either purchased by the British or sold to the locals.
 But that was not the fate for most of the horses.
 The soldiers, not wanting to sell their mounts to endure a harsh life with the locals, decided instead that it would be better to take the life of their trusty companion.
-Rebecca’s grandfather said their wasn’t a dry eye when the men had to shoot their horses.
+Rebecca’s grandfather said there wasn’t a dry eye when the men had to shoot their horses.
 This portion of the painting addresses that moment of the final farewell between the soldier and his faithful horse.

 The Battle of Ayun Kara, NZMR welcomed in Rishon LeZion

 The battle of Ayun Kara (14 November 1917) was one of the most fierce battles of the whole campaign for the NZMR.
 Upon defeating the Ottoman Turkish army the NZMR entered the village of Rishon LeZion and were warmly welcomed by the people of the village.

 This work is different than the others as it is on a canvas ground.
 The purpose of this is to represent the canvas tents the men bivouacked in.
 Sewn onto the canvas ground is 50 small NZ Forces buttons to represent the 50 who died in the battle of Ayun Kara.
 Larger NZ Forces buttons are also attached to represent the different squadrons of the NZMR.